nathanhigginbotham/radiatedPowerPackages/README.md

 * Boost libraries

 ## Build instructions
-The package is designed to be built with CMake
+The package is designed to be built with CMake and the build instructions are as follows.

 ```bash
 $ mkdir build